 Certain prior year reported amounts have been reclassified to conform to the current year presentation.
-The reclassification did not have an impact on previously issued net income (loss) or Total Stockholders Equity.
+The Company recorded an adjustment to the purchase price allocation and such adjustment has been retroactively reflected in the comparative information for the prior period presented.
+The reclassification did not have an impact on previously issued net income (loss) or Total Shareholders Equity.